Yitzkak/my-biz-app/README.md

 # my-biz-app
-this app in keeping record of the daily biz activities and inventory management
+this app helps in keeping record of the daily biz activities and inventory management It was built with electron framework the MEAN stack technology was used for developement